dante engineering

 Damaged Framing

 Framing is the backbone of any construction project.
 The most common types of damaged framing are: cracked or cut roof trusses, bowing or twisting of joists and beams, column bowing, and inadequate connections between framing members.
-For example, one of the most common in a home improvement situation is a handy man cut where they probably shouldn’t have to accommodate pull-down attic stairs.
-An inexperienced handy man or homeowner can unintentionally weaken the roof truss and framing system, which ultimately can lead to roof failure.
+For example, one of the most common in a home improvement situation is a handyman cut where they probably shouldn’t have to accommodate pull-down attic stairs.
+An inexperienced handyman or homeowner can unintentionally weaken the roof truss and framing system, which ultimately can lead to roof failure.

 Retaining Wall Damage